In 2017, I won the Eleanor Hofkin Award for Excellence in Teaching at Temple University.

-- Syllabi: grad version, undergrad version
+- Syllabi: grad seminar, undergrad version

 - Description: Political theories relate to our political environment, and come in both descriptive and prescriptive forms.
 But what distinguishes our political environment from other aspects of our social world?
 Whether a government is monarchical, theocratic, democratic, or socialist is obviously a political matter.
 But other matters are less clear-cut such as the structure of families, the provision of health care, the promotion and cultivation of the arts, the psychological trauma of war, and our moral obligations to non-human animals and the natural environment.
 What is “politics,” and what does it mean to theorize about it?
 The course is based upon close readings of some of the key political theory texts from ancient times to the 21st century.

 Political Theory & Identity: